breadnone/STween/README.md

 - setCancelToken : Cancellation via CancellationTokenSource.
 - getLoopCount : Callback to get the running loopCount.
 - getTime : Callback to get the running time.
+- next : Sequential queuing.
+- delay : Delay the tween queue.
+- waitFor : Waits for a tween to finished.
+- waitUntil : Wait until condition to be met.
+- waitAll : Wait all active tweens to be finished (if any).

 Extensions : can be chained to both main and helper apis.